NoroffFEU/development-platforms/example-video-case-study.md

 ## Summary

-Brief description of the lesson content, should be the same text as the description on YouTube.
+Brief description of the video content, should be the same text as the description on YouTube.

 ### Credits